Yadira Arroyo: FDNY Medic Killed By Her Own Ambulance In Fatal Carjacking

 — FDNY (@FDNY) March 17, 2017

 Arroyo tried to stop Gonzalez from stealing the bag, but he overpowered her during the struggle.
-He dove inside the ambulance and fought the FDNY medic’s partner, Monique Williams, 31, for control of the wheel.
+He dove inside the ambulance and fought the FDNY medic’s partner, Monqiue Williams, 31, for control of the wheel.

-Horrific cellphone video footage from the fatal attack clearly shows the carjacker throwing the ambulance in reverse and driving right into Yadira Arroyo.
+Horrific cellphone video footage from the fatal attack clearly shows the carjacker throwing the ambulance in reverse and driving right into, Yadira Arroyo.
 She is shown struggling to keep the door of the ambulance open but just didn’t have enough strength to hold on.
 The medic ultimately fell to the ground and was left for dead in the middle of the road.

 Gonzalez then reportedly frantically drove straight into a parked car before being arrested.
 MTA K-9 Officer Danny McCabe just happened to be walking along the same street where the tragic fatal carjacking occurred.
 The officer and several members of the public subdued Gonzalez.